-- List the qualifications of the individual(s) who conducted or oversaw ٠ the environmental evaluation. - WP16) For projects wholly or partially located on federal lands (First Nation reserves, national parks or military bases), provide a copy of the environmental impact analysis completed for the corresponding federal government department.
-Indicate whether the project has the potential to cause effects that may cross into another jurisdiction.
-Environmental effects that originate on federal lands, but cross into another jurisdiction, must be addressed as part of the environmental review process.
+WP22) WP16) For projects wholly or partially located on federal lands (First Nation reserves, national parks or military bases), provide a copy of the environmental impact analysis completed for the corresponding federal government department.
+Indicate whetherIf not contained within the impact analysis, include information describing allproject has the potential to cause effects that may cross into another jurisdiction.
+Environmental effects that originate on federal lands, but cross into another jurisdiction, must be addressed as part of the environmental review processeffects of the project.
 Projects on federal lands may be subject to provincial laws, standards and permits.
-The applicant must address how it has considered AUC Rule 007, Rule 012 and Rule 033: Post-approval Monitoring Requirements for Wind and Solar Power Plants and describe the steps taken, if any, to address specific requirements set out in these rules. - WP17) Submit a stand-alone, project-specific environmental protection plan (or environmental management plan) that itemizes and summarizes all of the mitigation measures and monitoring activities that the applicant is committed to implementing during construction and operation to minimize any adverse effects of the project on the environment.
+The applicant must address how it has considered AUC Rule 007, Rule 012 and Rule 033: Post-approval Monitoring Requirements for Wind and Solar Power Plants and describe the steps taken, if any, to address specific requirements set out in these rules.

+WP23) WP17) Submit a stand-alone, project-specific environmental protection plan (or environmental management plan) that itemizes and summarizes all of the mitigation measures and monitoring activities that the applicant is committed to implementing during construction and operation to minimize any adverse effects of the project on the environment.